dreamking60/d3-start-to-finish-leanpub/manuscript/26 PRACTICAL Add state management.md

 # Practical: Add State Management

-In this section you’ll add state management to Energy Explorer in a similar manner to the State Management chapter.
+In this section we’ll add state management to Energy Explorer using the approach covered in the State Management chapter.
 We’ll add a state object (that represents the current state) and an action function (for managing state changes).

 ## Overview

-Open `step11`.
+Open `d3-start-to-finish-code/step11`.
 The file structure is:

 ```text
 step11